mattermost-community/mattermost-plugin-jenkins/README.md

 ```
 dist/jenkins-0.0.x.tar.gz
 ```
-After the plugin is build, deploy it using Mattermost system console and test it out.
+After the plugin is built, deploy it using Mattermost system console and test it out.

 ### FAQ
 **How do I generate API Token for a given Jenkins user?**